5 Adventure Books About Savannah GA

 5. A Stone in the Sea (Bleeding Stars)

-But he ends up going to a bar in Savannah, Georgia when he ends up meeting Shay Bentley.
-She is a gorgeous 23-year-old Southern belle, and he is instantly attracted to her.
+But he ends up going to a bar in Savannah, Georgia, where he ends up meeting Shay Bentley.
+She is a gorgeous 23-year-old Southern Belle, and he is instantly attracted to her.
 That’s how our two heroes meet Shay.
 Shay is in no mood to get mixed up with anybody, but she cannot deny her attraction toward Sebastian.
-It is not insta love, so I don’t want to give that impression.
+It is not instant love, so I don’t want to give that impression.

-Sebastian and Shay can’t deny this powerful pull between the two of them, and they start to connect.
-This story is full of secrets and a lot of guilt between these two characters, especially Sebastian, whose life has been pretty tumultuous up to this point.
+Sebastian and Shay can’t deny this powerful pull between them, and they start to connect.
+This story is full of secrets and guilt between these two characters, especially Sebastian, whose life has been pretty tumultuous up to this point.
 Also, Shay has another set of priorities on her list, so she cannot get mixed up with Sebastian.

 Author: A.L.
 Jackson